-In January 2018 I split a $20,000 starter portfolio in half.
-One half — call it Portfolio A — went into a single broad-market index ETF (VTI), with dividends set to automatically reinvest.
-The other half — Portfolio B — became my "active" sleeve, where I would pick individual dividend-paying stocks, hold each for at least a year, and reinvest dividends only into the names I most wanted to add to.
-I kept both halves separate in two sub-accounts at the same broker and logged each year-end balance to a spreadsheet.
+A clean way to see why automatic dividend reinvestment so often wins is to imagine splitting a $20,000 starter portfolio in half.
+One half — call it Portfolio A — goes into a single broad-market index ETF (VTI), with dividends set to automatically reinvest.
+The other half — Portfolio B — is the "active" sleeve: individual dividend-paying stocks, each held at least a year, with dividends reinvested manually into the names you most want to add to.
+Keep both halves separate and log each year-end balance.

-This was not a real experiment.
-The sample size is one of each, the picks were not randomized, and my two halves drifted apart in ways that were partly market-driven.
-But eight years on, the gap is wider than I had expected, and the reasons matter.
+This is an illustrative experiment, not a controlled study — the sample is one of each, the picks are not randomized, and the two halves drift apart partly for market reasons.
+But run forward eight years, the gap is wider than most people expect, and the reasons matter.

 The experiment, briefly

 Portfolio B: $10,000 split across five individual dividend names.
-Same $250 monthly contribution, allocated to whichever name I most wanted to add to that month.
-Dividends paid in cash, reinvested manually, sometimes into the position that paid them, sometimes into a different name.
+Same $250 monthly contribution, allocated to whichever name looks most attractive that month.
+Dividends paid in cash and reinvested manually, sometimes into the position that paid them, sometimes into a different name.
 Same $19,750 of contributions.

 | Metric | Portfolio A (index, DRIP) | Portfolio B (active picks) |